Persistence (Serialization)

 Table of contents

-• Persist StateMachine - means transform it into serializable representation, such as Serializable object or JSON text, and possibly saving it into some persistent storage like file or sending by network.
+• Persist StateMachine - means transform it into serializable representation, such as Serializable object or JSON text, and possibly saving it into some persistent storage like a file or sending by a network.

 • Restoration - is a process of restoring the StateMachine from the serializable representation.